-St. Stephen's College, Edmonton July 23 - 27, 2020 - Instructor: David St. Arnault, Ph.D.
+St. Stephen's College, Edmonton

+July 23 - 27, 2020 - Instructor: David St. Arnault, Ph.D.

-Student: 6-9 pages - 12 point Times Due July 21, 2020 by the example on your personal a one ethical area where you take to ground your discuss a brief description of a hypochallenge area and describe by you choose to use a real life of any clients included.
-In text of Pre-course Assignment (30% is New Roman font, double space and of the day (electronic substitutes, beliefs, values and past hink you might find (or have alression in at least one of the codes othetical or actual past clinical now you might (have or wished you example from your past, please be itations and references must be nological Association Sixth Edition experiences and eady found) challed of ethics listed in situation that illude had) resolve (does used to remove typed according to mission. the required readings, identify enging in therapeutic practice. the required readings.
-Include ustrates your potential ethical) the ethical issues involved.
-If any identifying information of Marking Scheme Clarity of Writing, APA St Grammar yle (citations & references), a ind /5 Including insight into how p of anticipated ethical challenge(ersonal biases, preferences, valu night create ethical challenges. · / /10 Description of clinical situation and process of addressing e cion illustrating ethical challenge thical issues involved (s) / /10 Thoughtful integration of minimum of one professiona a /5 TOTAL / /30 Comments: Signature: Date:
+Student: 6-9 pages - 12 point Times New Ro Due July 21, 2020 by the end of the Reflecting on your personal attitudes, be one ethical area where you think your Be sure to ground your discussion in at a brief description of a hypothetical challenge area and describe how you myou choose to use a real life example from the page 21. e day (electronic submission peliefs, values and past expendent find (or have already least one of the codes of ear actual past clinical situright (have or wished you how your past, please be sund references must be type d, Word document Marking Scheme Clarity of Writing, APA Style (citat Grammar ions & references), and /5 Description and rationale of anticipal Including insight into how personal bibleliefs and/or experiences might creat ases, preferences, values, /10 Description of clinical situation illustrand process of addressing ethical issue /10 Thoughtful integration of required minimum of one professional code of e /5 TOTAL /30 Comments: Signature: Date: